 Measuring for Standing Platforms: Length Consideration

 Standing platforms are the same width we used for our sitting platforms.
-When measuring for a standing platform, we’re measuring the length of the dog from the front foot to the point of the hock, and then adding 4-6 inches.
-With a Labrador sized dog I like to give 6 or so inches of extra length… a small dog might need 2 or 3 extra inches.
+When measuring for a standing platform, we’re measuring the length of the dog from the front foot to the point of the hock, and then adding some extra ‘wiggle room’.
+With a LARGE Labrador sized dog I like to give 12 or so inches of extra length total.
+A MEDIUM Border Collie sized dog I like to give 8 extra inches.
+With a SMALL dog I might need 4-6 extra inches.
 Since this type of platform is often used in fitness exercises that are encouraging the dog to move backward or move the rear feet backward, we don’t want the tolerance to be too tight.
 In this photo you can see Ron Burgundy (Labrador) and Hot Rod (Border Collie) on the same standing platform.
 Hot Rod has enough space with some extra in front and behind.
 Ron Burgundy on the other hand has outgrown this standing platform, and his front feet are unsupported.
 This is not ideal… and after shooting this video, constructed a new platform for him.
 To give you an example, Ron Burgundy’s new standing platform is 2 inches tall x 11 inches wide x 48 inches long